Thanapat-Mah/Thanapat-Mah/README.md

 - 👋 Hi, I’m @Thanapat-Mah
-- 👀 I’m interested in Python, Game
+- 👀 I’m interested in Python, OOP, ML
-- 🌱 I’m currently learning Web App & Database
+- 🌱 I’m currently learning Computer Engineer @ KMUTT
-- 💞️ I’m looking to collaborate on -
-- 📫 How to reach me -
+- 📫 How to reach me https://www.facebook.com/thanapat.mahiskhamin

 <!---
 Thanapat-Mah/Thanapat-Mah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.